LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 Make Search Methods Case-Insensitive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You’ve completed your first two tasks!

-Then you demoed the updated application or the Company Team and they noticed a feature that could be improved.
-When searching for jobs with the skill “JavaScript” some results were missing (e.g. the Watchtower Security job on line 31 of the CSV file).
-The search methods turn out to be case-sensitive, so they treat “JavaScript” and “Javascript” as different Strings.
+Let's assume you demonstrated the updated application or the Company Team, and they noticed a feature that could be improved.
+When searching for jobs with the skill ``JavaScript`` some results were missing (e.g. the Watchtower Security job on line 31 of the CSV file).
+The search methods turn out to be case-sensitive, so they treat ``JavaScript`` and ``Javascript`` as different strings.

 The Company Team has *demanded* (ahem, *strongly requested*, they politely clarify) that this needs to be fixed.
 And you’ve told them that you’re up to the task.

-Here are some questions to ask yourself as you get started: - Which methods are called when searching? - How is the user’s search String compared against the values of fields of the job ``HashMap`` objects? - How can you make this comparison in a way that effectively ignores the case of the Strings? - How can you do this *without* altering the capitalization of the items in ``allJobs``, that is, so that you don’t change the data, and consequently it is printed out the same way that it appears in ``job_data.csv``?
+Here are some questions to ask yourself as you get started:

+#.
+Which methods are called when searching?
+#.
+How is the user’s search string compared against the values of fields of the
+   job ``HashMap`` objects?
+#.
+How can you make this comparison in a way that effectively ignores the case
+   of the strings?
+#.
+How can you do this *without* altering the capitalization of the items in
+   ``allJobs`` so that the data gets printed out the same way that it appears in ``job_data.csv``?

 You might find it useful to review the String methods listed in the chapter on :ref:`Data Types <data-types>`.